 To mark the Rowett Institute's Centenary a series of events were planned in the first half of 2013.
 These included an exciting programme of events at the University of Aberdeen's May Festival and presence at the Edinburgh International Science Festival and Royal Highland Show.

-In 2016 the Rowett Institute will move to a state-of-the-art new building on the Foresterhill health campus in Aberdeen.
+In 2016 the Rowett Institute moved to a state-of-the-art new building on the Foresterhill health campus in Aberdeen.
 The move will enable scientists to be housed together in modern purpose-designed facilities close to other health research facilities and ensure the Institute remains at the forefront of world class research in health and nutrition.